lengfeld/subpatch/docs/index.md

 subpatch will be a subprojects management tool based on the following ideas:

-* It's based on the idea of monorepos.
+* It's based on the idea of `git add` and `git read-tree`.
 The files of subprojects are added as normal files to the superproject.
 In most cases this will be just a git repository.
 * The metadata of a subproject is saved in a git-config styled configuration file.
 * Modifications of the subproject are possible and subpatch helps to maintain a linear patch stack of the modifications.